Founder. Author. Artist. Trailblazer.

 Much of the photography on this site was taken at our Double Heart Ranch, home to my private art studio and gallery, Fossil Ridge and a place I go to for inspiration, recharging, painting and family (with some hard work mixed in).
 I want to thank the people who helped capture my relationship to this sacred place: celebrity photographer, Mark Seliger and award-winning hair and makeup artist, Kattia Solano.

-From founding and building the largest independent female-owned agency in the country and writing a best-selling book, to leadership training and selling out art galleries, Gay Gaddis is a trailblazer in all her endeavors.
+From founding and building the largest independent female-owned agency in the country and writing a best-selling book, to leadership advice and training and selling out art galleries, Gay Gaddis is a trailblazer in all her endeavors.
 Learn more about Gay’s inspiring story and what she has to offer.

 Boards & Organizations